openshift/oauth2_proxy/README.md

   -tls-cert string: path to certificate file
   -tls-key string: path to private key file
   -upstream value: the http url(s) of the upstream endpoint or file:// paths for static files.
-Routing is based on the path -validate-url string: Access token validation endpoint
+Routing is based on the path -upstream-ca value: path to certificate authority for the upstream communication -validate-url string: Access token validation endpoint
   -version: print version string
 ```